McConnell warns biz off political speech, says it's 'stupid' - WTMJ

 AP Congressional Correspondent

-WASHINGTON (AP) — Senate Republican leader Mitch McConnell said Tuesday “it’s quite stupid” for corporations to speak out politically, intensifying his warnings for big business to stand down as Congress delves into voting rights, President Joe Biden’s infrastructure package and other defining issues.

-Speaking in Kentucky, the GOP leader said he still wants companies to give freely to political campaigns.
-But as lawmakers wrestle with big issues, he warned CEOs off the kinds of public statements made by Delta Air Lines, Coca-Cola and Major League Baseball in opposition to Georgia’s new restrictive voting laws.
+Speaking in Kentucky, the GOP leader said companies still can participate in the political process and give freely to political campaigns.
+But as lawmakers wrestle with big issues, he warned CEOs off the kinds of public statements made by Delta Air Lines, Coca-Cola and Major League Baseball in opposition to Georgia’s new, more restrictive voting law.

 “It’s quite stupid to jump in the middle of a highly controversial issue,” he told reporters.